cloudcaptainhq/cloudcaptainhq.github.io/_posts/2022-01-17-cloudcaptain.md

 [cloudcaptain.sh](https://cloudcaptain.sh) where development will continue at an accelerated pace going forward!

 We have lots of innovation in store and we can't wait to share it with you!

+Watch this space or follow [@CloudCaptainSH](https://twitter.com/CloudCaptainSH) on Twitter to stay updated!